 - Students meet daily with a teacher who is their advisor.
-A variety of activities are planned during this period. - Teachers monitor students' academic progress and may check student planners. - Students have time for reading, math, games, academic enrichment activities and career exploration. - Students experience lessons focused on social and emotional learning.
+A variety of activities are planned during this period. - · Teachers monitor students' academic progress. - Students have time for reading, math, games, academic enrichment activities and career exploration. - Students experience lessons focused on social and emotional learning.